MalteBartels/hackathon-project-taser-frontend/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Adapter

+This repo is configured with the node adapter.
+So as build result in the folder `build`, you will get an executable node application.
+Run it by running `node index.js` in the build folder.